lagerdata/demo-nrf52840-dk/README.md

 Similarly to create a "clean" command a user could do:
 `lager exec --command "cd _build;ninja -t clean" --save-as clean`
 and run it as `lager exec clean`
+Or, if your project has a Makefile you could do:
+`lager exec --command "make" --save-as make`
+and
+`lager exec --command "make clean" --save-as make-clean`

 ## Flashing The Board
 #### Connect To board